All enquiries about council tax payments for East Sussex should be made to your local district or borough council.

 What if I have difficulty paying my council tax?

-If you are having difficulty paying all or part of your council tax bill, then contact your district or borough council as soon as possible.
+If you are having difficulty paying all or part of your council tax bill, contact your district or borough council as soon as possible.
 The sooner you let them know about your problems, the more they will be able to help.

 What happens if I don't pay?